programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

         convert_json_to_nx(dr)
 ```

 Running the script will produce eight HTML files in your `data/out` folder, one for each time segment.
 Each file is a self-contained, interactive network graph that can be opened in any modern web browser.
 But wouldn't it be great to be able to visualise how the graph changes over time using a time slider?
-The final section of the `nbt.ipynb` notebook adds a time slider to the graphs, allowing you to cycle through all eight graphs interactively.
+For those of you who are already intrigued, we can reveal that the final section of the `nbt.ipynb` notebook demonstrates how to add a time slider to the graphs.
+This allows you to cycle through all eight graphs interactively.

 {% include figure.html filename="enablar-lesson-3-05.jpg" alt="Network graph with time slider" caption="Figure 5.
 Network graph with time slider" %}